js802025/calcmod/README.md

 <details>
 <summary>Storage Utils</summary>

 Calculates the number of needed item sorters given a rate of items per hour *(can be in expression form)*.
-Additional input for multiple times hopper speed sorters, and a separate command for Allay based non stackable sorters.
+Additional input for multiple times hopper speed sorters, and a separate command for Allay based non-stackable sorters.

 >Usage: ```/calc storage <itemsperhour>```
 >Usage: ```/calc storage <timesHopperSpeed> <itemsperhour> ```